oasis-open/odata-rapid/docs/rsdl/rapid-pro-rsdl-intro.md

 }
 ```

-topEmployees takes a single integer parameter "num" and returns a collection of employees.
+topEmployees takes a single Integer parameter "num" and returns a collection of employees.

 Functions are invoked using a GET request.
 Function parameters are passed in the URL.